 // Target-specific objects that can be instantiated

-// Checksum unit extern Checksum16 { void clear(); // prepare unit for computation void update<T>(T data); // add data to checksum bit<16> get(); // get the checksum for the data added since last clear }
+// Checksum unit extern Checksum16 { void clear(); // prepare unit for computation void update<T>(in T data); // add data to checksum bit<16> get(); // get the checksum for the data added since last clear }

 Let us describe some of these elements:

+The included file core.p4 is described in more detail in Appendix 18.
+We use it here for some standard data-types and error codes.

 bit<4> is the type of bit-strings with 4 bits.

 The syntax 4w0xF indicates the value 15 represented using 4 bits.
 An alternative notation is 4w15.
 In some circumstances the width modifier can be omitted, writing just 15.